 RBAC or ABAC: Which is Better?
 Enforcing Risk-Adaptive Access Control in the Cloud

 There’s a lot of noise out there!
-Some vendors will argue how their silver-bullet access control or other security feature should be the core of your enterprise’s cloud data security strategy.
-As a data owner or architect who probably isn’t a security expert, it can be hard for you to separate signal from noise and figure out how to design security into your overall cloud data architecture, without getting hoodwinked by their parochial view of the world.
-The reality is that the typical enterprise has diverse datasets and workloads with varying sensitivity and associated risks, which is why TrustLogix has delivered a platform that offers a combination of capabilities and allows you to choose the optimal data security features for each use case.
+Some vendors will argue that their silver-bullet access control or other security features should be the core of your enterprise’s cloud data security strategy.
+As a data owner or architect who probably isn’t a security expert, it can be hard to separate signal from noise and figure out how to design security into your overall cloud data architecture without getting hoodwinked by their parochial view of the world.
+The typical enterprise has diverse datasets and workloads with varying sensitivity and associated risks, which is why TrustLogix has delivered a platform that offers a combination of capabilities and allows you to choose the optimal data security features for each use case.

 Your data workloads are diverse, and so should be your approach to securing them.

 Most of the major cloud data vendors such as Snowflake, Databricks, AWS and others now embrace a variety of data workloads running on their platforms.
-These include data applications, data science and machine learning, data sharing and collaboration, and of course traditional business intelligence has always been there.
-Indeed, this diversity is partly why you moved to the Cloud, because it is easier to implement new types of data projects and share data across them.
-And with new innovations regularly being brought to market by these vendors, you will never be “done” with your cloud data journey.
+These include data applications, data science and machine learning, data sharing and collaboration, and, of course, traditional business intelligence has always been there.
+Indeed, this diversity is partly why you moved to the cloud: it is easier to implement new types of data projects and share data across them.
+And with innovations regularly being brought to market by these vendors, you will never be “done” with your cloud data journey.

 Some vendors will claim one or the other is categorically better, either because of performance, or because of ease of managing them, or whatever the reason.
 The reality is each has pros and cons, depending on workload characteristics and user behaviors.